 Clinical Health, Science at Benenden

-At Benenden Hospital we have exciting opportunities for clinical roles related to health science.
+At Benenden Hospital we have exciting opportunities for clinical roles related to health science such as:

 For example, we carry out Urodynamic tests on patients as part of our Continence Care Specialist Nurse service.
 Urodynamic science is the investigation of lower urinary tract symptoms.
 Cytometry is a pressure flow study to measure how well the bladder functions, and Uroflowmetry measures the rate of urine flow.